dhercar/GDUM/README.md

 This repository contains code associated with **Hernández-Carrasco et al.** manuscript presenting *Generalised Dissimilarity Uniqueness Models (GDUM)*.

-NOTE: An installation of the **GDUM R package** is required to run the scripts in this repository.
-GDUM can be installed from GitHub using:
+NOTE: An installation of the **gdmmTMB R package** is required to run the scripts in this repository. `gdmmTMB` can be installed from GitHub using:

 ```r
 devtools::install_github("dhercar/gdmmTMB")